 It’s probably been a while since you last listened to AM or FM radio outside your car.
 But radios are still among the best ways to get information during an emergency.

-The Federal Emergency Management Agency suggests adding a battery-powered or hand-crank-powered (manual) radio and an all-hazards NOAA weather radio (which broadcasts continuous weather information and sounds alarms for severe weather events) to your emergency kit.
-Many emergency radios now include flashlights, solar panels and chargers to power cell phones and other devices — all built in to the unit.
+Ready.gov suggests adding a battery-powered or hand-crank-powered (manual) radio and an all-hazards NOAA weather radio (which broadcasts continuous weather information and sounds alarms for severe weather events) to your emergency kit.
+Many emergency radios now include flashlights, solar panels and chargers to power cell phones and other devices — all built into the unit.

 Remember to keep spare batteries as a backup, and store your radio with the rest of your emergency supplies — so it’s easy to find and grab.